msilis/msilis/README.md

 <h1 align="center">Hi 👋, I'm Miks</h1>
-<h3 align="center">A passionate frontend developer from London</h3>
+<h3 align="center">A passionate frontend developer living in London</h3>

-- 🔭 I’m currently working on [Group Class Ideas Site](https://github.com/msilis/shiny-octo-waddle)
+- 🔭 I’m currently working on refactoring some old projects and doing freelance work while on the job search.

 - 👨‍💻 Most of my projects are available at [https://bit.ly/mikssilis](https://bit.ly/mikssilis)